Ontario Debt Help & Advice

 Ontario residents continue to struggle with unprecedented levels of debt and a weak economy.
-In fact, each year more than 40,000 (OSB, 2015) households turn to an Ontario bankruptcy trustee to file for insolvency.
+In fact, each year more than 40,000 (OSB, 2015) households turn to an Ontario insolvency trustee for assistance.

 The idea that only low-income families declare bankruptcy is a myth.
 Financial problems affect people from all walks of life, no matter their income.
 Although some people end up in trouble because they aren’t used to managing their finances, usually it’s because they become overwhelmed by unexpected circumstances.

 You should only turn to bankruptcy after you’ve exhausted your other financial options.
 As a resident of Ontario, you have quite a few alternatives available.
-Depending on your situation, the four options that could help are: a consumer proposal, debt repayment programs, debt settlement or consolidated loans.
+Depending on your situation, the four options that could help are; a consumer proposal, debt repayment programs, debt settlement or consolidated loans.
 However, your first step should always be sitting down with an insolvency expert to go over your choices.
+We also offer expert credit counselling services.

 Ontario residents who are interested in beginning this process will need to meet obligations set by the government.
 You should sit down with a Licensed Trustee to learn about the steps you’ll need to take in order to file for bankruptcy.